-'is the extent to which the functions concerned are "woven into a system of governmental control", or "integrated into a system of statutory regulation", or that the government "regulates, supervises and inspects the performance of the function", or it is "a task for which the public, in the shape of the state, have assumed responsibility", or it is "linked to the functions and powers of government", or it constitutes "a privatisation of the business of government itself", or it is publicly funded, or there is "potentially a governmental interest in the decision-making power in question", or the body concerned is "taking the place of central government or local authorities", and so on."
+is the extent to which the functions concerned are "woven into a system of governmental control", or "integrated into a system of statutory regulation", or that the government "regulates, supervises and inspects the performance of the function", or it is "a task for which the public, in the shape of the state, have assumed responsibility", or it is "linked to the functions and powers of government", or it constitutes "a privatisation of the business of government itself", or it is publicly funded, or there is "potentially a governmental interest in the decision-making power in question", or the body concerned is "taking the place of central government or local authorities", and so on.'40

-[51] The appellants say that the 'governmental interest', which would make the termination of the parent contracts an exercise of public power, is apparent from a
+[51] The appellants say that the 'governmental interest', which would make the termination of the parent contracts an exercise of public power, is apparent from a document signed by the Department of Education and the National Association of Independent Schools (NAISA) (of which ISASA is a part) styled the 'Rights and

-$^{^{37}}$ See judgment fn 2 paras 29, 30 and 96.
+37 See judgment fn 2 paras 29, 30 and 96.
 See also Khan v Ansur NO & others 2009 (3) SA 258 (D) para 32.

 38 Calibre Clinical Consultants (Pty) Ltd & another v National Bargaining Council for the Road Freight Industry & another 2010 (5) SA 457 (SCA) para 38.
+39 Ibid para 39.